Lynn Bowden

-Lynn Bowden Jr. (born October 14, 1997) is an American football wide receiver for the New England Patriots of the National Football League (NFL).
-He played college football at Kentucky where he was the team's starting quarterback for seven games as a junior and was drafted by the Las Vegas Raiders in the third round of the 2020 NFL Draft.
+Lynn Bowden Jr. (born October 14, 1997) is an American professional football wide receiver.
+He played college football for the Kentucky Wildcats where he was the team's starting quarterback for seven games as a junior and was selected by the Las Vegas Raiders in the third round of the 2020 NFL draft.
+He has played in the NFL for the Miami Dolphins, New England Patriots, and New Orleans Saints.